willisching/content-components/core/d2l-content-viewer/README.md

 > - [ ] Demo page
 > - [ ] README documentation

-Media player for content in the content service
+Media player for content in the Content Service

 ## Installation